 - Hot Teacher: Her character's portrait isn't unattractive, but her personality and desperation for male attention completely diminish any beauty she has.

-- Hypocritical Humor/Green-Eyed Monster: She calls Rise an "inexperienced jailbait" despite the fact that she's probably worse than Shadow Rise in terms of personality, whereas Rise is an experienced model with a pleasant personality.
+- Hypocritical Humor: She calls Rise an "inexperienced jailbait" despite the fact that she's probably worse than Shadow Rise in terms of personality, whereas Rise is an experienced model with a pleasant personality.

-- It's also suggested that she wears heavy makeup to look younger, which the player can't make out on her portrait, and is actually quite old looking.
+- Informed Deformity: It's suggested that she wears heavy makeup to look younger, which the player can't make out on her portrait, and is actually quite old looking.

 - Intergenerational Friendship: With Hanako Ohtani, who's a teenager.